kelloggm/checkerframework-gradle-plugin/README.md

 >
 > However, there are a few changes.
 See the [documentation about
 > migrating](https://github.com/typetools/checker-framework-gradle-plugin#migrating-from-0x-to-1x)
-> from version 0.x to version 1.x.
+> from version 0.x to version 1.x of the plugin.

 # Gradle Checker Framework Plugin